geremyCohen/axion_opensearch/.amazonq/rules/rules.md

+OpenSearch 3.1 should be installed in the /opt/opensearch folder already.

 For each numbered question you ask me, label each option by letter, so I can respond like 1:a, 2:c, etc.

 Do not provide summary responses of what you've done ever.